Four corners of the world

 To see how we could cognitively map in language, let us try a mild brainteaser.
-If we compare our answers with family, friends, or other people, and the results are consistent, the mapping is natural for us, even if the idea has not been well known: our brain-teaser is intuitive.
-We have four short words and four patterns.
+If we score 3 out of 4, the idea is likely natural for us.
+We may compare our answers with family, friends, or other people.
+Here we have four short words and four patterns.

-We try to couple the patterns and the words.
-One match is done for us:
+We try to match the patterns and the words.
+One pair is done:

 TO — I have thought.